 Yes, Direct Broking will offer multiple foreign currency accounts to make it easier for clients to invest in offshore exchanges such as the ASX.
 Direct Broking’s multiple currency accounts are called Cash Management Trust accounts or CMT accounts.
 We will offer CMT accounts for all the currencies that ANZ Securities currently offers.
 Note that one account is required for each currency.

-When do you proposed to advise your various fees for the Direct Broking service?
+When will you announce your fees for the Direct Broking service?

 We will provide you the same services you currently receive with no change to the fees on those services until at least September 2019.